rashid8740/my-ride/README.md

 A full-stack car dealership application with a React frontend and Node.js backend.

-## Deployment Instructions

-### Vercel Deployment

-This project should be deployed as a monorepo to Vercel, with the frontend serving as the main application.

-#### Configuration

-1. Connect your GitHub repository to Vercel
-2. Set the following settings:
-   - Build Command: `./build.sh`
-   - Output Directory: `Frontend/.next`
-   - Install Command: `npm install`

-3. Add environment variables:
-   - `NEXT_PUBLIC_API_URL`: URL to your deployed backend API

-#### Separate Backend Deployment

-The backend needs to be deployed separately:

-1. Create a new Vercel project
-2. Set the root directory to `/Backend`
-3. Add environment variables:
-   - `MONGODB_URI`: Your MongoDB connection string
-   - `JWT_SECRET`: Secret for JWT token generation

-## Local Development

-1. Clone the repository
-2. Install dependencies: `npm run install:all`
-3. Start both frontend and backend: `npm run dev`

 ## Project Structure

 This project contains two main directories: